Connecting the world and beyond

 ITU turns mobile networks into lifelines.

+The European Union sets a good example for national adaptation of CB alerts.
+A law adopted by the EU in 2018 requires all its Member States to set up systems to send alerts via mobile networks by 2022.
 This regulatory approach has proven an effective way to accelerate the uptake of public warning systems across Europe.
 ITU encourages countries to consider a regulatory approach to make the use of mobile networks mandatory for public warnings.
 With clear regulatory frameworks and financial support via multilateral development organizations, mobile networks can play a much larger role in helping societies adapt to the impacts of climate change, something that can be achieved at relatively low cost.

 Disclaimer: The designations employed and the presentation of material on this map do not imply the expression of any opinion whatsoever on the part of ITU and of the Secretariat of ITU concerning the legal status of the country, territory, city or area or its authorities, or concerning the delimitation of its frontiers or boundaries.